Polish food: pierogi is only the beginning

 In a large bowl, mix grated potatoes, onion, eggs, salt, and pepper.
 Add 1- 2 tablespoons of flour.
 Fry by dropping potato mixture into the pan and spread out to form a 3-inch circle.
 Fry for about 3 to 5 minutes on each side until it is golden and crisp.
 Potato pancakes are typically served with sour cream, beef goulash, or mushroom sauce.
 Kids are crazy about them sprinkled with sugar only.
 What is your personal favourite?

 Polish food is also online

-If you don’t have time or possibility to cook, there is a wide range of restaurants, where Polish food can be ordered online.
+If you don’t have the time or ability to cook, there is a wide range of restaurants, where Polish food can be ordered online.
 If you see “obiady domowe”, “polska kuchnia”, be prepared for amazing dishes like schnitzel, cabbage stews, goulash, meatballs, chicken roulades, famous polish soups – żurek, flaki, rosół.
-Remember to leave some place for pączki, faworki and racuchy.
-Polish food delivery is a great opportunity to try out as many unique Polish food specialties as possible.
+Remember to leave someplace for pączki, faworki and racuchy.
+Polish food delivery is a great opportunity to try out as many unique Polish food specialities as possible.
 Prices are relatively low, and you will be surprised by the size of the dish.

-Polish cuisine is diverse, delectable and rich in flavors.
+Polish cuisine is diverse, delectable and rich in flavours.
 There are no words to express its character.
 It must be experienced in order to be fully appreciated.